 Lightweight and durable.
-Has interior mesh pockets for organization, and hard case protects belongings.
+Has interior mesh pockets for organization, and the hard case protects belongings.
 Warranty available as an add-on purchase.
 Colors make it easy to spot on luggage carousel.
 Set includes 20- and 28-inch suitcases.

 The emblem logo is known to come off after repeated use.